lantrann/QuantumLab-HCMIP/members.md

 <hr style="solid blue">

-We are a dynamic group with multiple PIs and researchers.
-We are looking for students who are interested in quantum world!
+We are a dynamic Lab with multiple PIs and Researchers.
+We are looking for Students who are interested in quantum world!

 [>> Principal Investigators](#PIs)